cep104/movielist/README.md

-HELLO WORLD

 # Movielist

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/movielist`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem is to show you the most recent top box office movies of the week.
+Once you get the list of movies it gives you an option to choose a movie you would like more information on.
+Once you pick a selection it gives you a description of the selected movie and gives you the movies Rotten Tomato and IMDB scores.

 ## Installation